kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

     - PSI metrics collection doesn't introduce excessive CPU or memory usage increase in the kubelet

 #### GA
+- Quantify the cAdvisor and kubelet-level overhead of PSI metric collection, especially where PSI is disabled at the kernel level.
+- Validate with SIG Node that collection overhead is acceptable for general use cases, or include opt-out knobs.
-- Gather evidence of real world usage.
+- Gather evidence of real-world usage from beta users.
-- No major issue reported.
+- No major issues reported.

 #### Deprecation